Church of Saint Sophia, Ohrid: History

 It was converted into a mosque during the rule of the Ottoman Empire.
 The interior of the church has been preserved with frescoes from the 11th, 12th and 13th century, which represent some of the most significant achievements in Byzantine painting of the time.
 The main part of the church was built in the 11th century, while external additions were built by Archbishop Gregory II in the 14th century.

 In November 2009, the Macedonian Orthodox Church adopted a new coat of arms with the church of St. Sophia as a charge on the shield.

-A detail from the church is depicted on the reverse of the North Macedonian 1000 denars banknote, issued in 1996 and 2003.
+A detail from the church is depicted on the reverse of the 1000 Macedonian denar banknote, issued in 1996 and 2003.